SautiereQDev/file-uploader/README.md

 - `PORT` : Port on which the server will run
 - `UPLOAD_PATH` : Path where images will be stored

+## Routes
+- `POST /files-uploader` : Upload a file on the server
+- `GET /files-uploader` : Get informations about api

 ### Installation

 1. Clone the repository: [Repo](https://github.com/SautiereQDev/image-uploader)